suffolklibraries/lgc/content/collections/events/debenham-movers-1.md

     content:
       -
         type: text
-        text: 'Debeham Movers is a gentle movement class for over 55s.
+        text: 'Debenham Movers is a gentle movement class for over 55s.
 Held every Thursday, 10.00am – 11.00am at Debenham Community Centre.
-The session is led by experienced dance artists, you will explore a range of taught and improvisational exercises to get your body moving, have a chance to socialise, and – most importantly – have fun!'
+The session is led by experienced dance artists, where you will explore a range of taught and improvisational exercises to get your body moving, have a chance to socialise, and – most importantly – have fun!
+Tea and biscuits are also included! '
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Please don’t hesitate to get in touch with your questions or concerns.'
+        text: 'Please don’t hesitate to get in touch with your questions or concerns about DanceEast''s Movers classes via our Facebook page: '
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'You can email our organiser Chrissie Moore at ' -
-        type: text
-        marks:
-          -
-            type: link
-            attrs:
-              href: 'mailto:Chrissie.Moore@danceeast.co.uk'
-              rel: null
-              target: _blank
-              title: null
-        text: Chrissie.Moore@danceeast.co.uk
-      -
-        type: text
-        text: ' or connect with '
       -
         type: text
         marks: